xiaokaizhou/dart-mcp/pkgs/dart_tooling_mcp_server/README.md

     npx @modelcontextprotocol/inspector
     ```

-2. Open the MCP Inspector in the browser and enter the path to the server
+2. Open the MCP Inspector in the browser and enter `dart_tooling_mcp_server` in
-executable in the "Command" field
+the "Command" field.
-(e.g. `/Users/me/path/to/ai/pkgs/dart_tooling_mcp_server/bin/main.exe`).

 3. Click "Connect" to connect to the server and debug using the MCP Inspector.